Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Automatic OS Image Upgrade.md

 ### Example Get-AzVmss -ResourceGroupName $resourceGroupName -Name $nodeTypeName -OSUpgradeHistory

 > **Note**
-> An empty result can indicate that node type is not configured for automatic os image upgrade or an upgrade has not taken place yet.
+> An empty result can indicate that node type is not configured for Automatic OS Image Upgrade or an upgrade has not taken place yet.

 ```powershell
 Get-AzVmss -ResourceGroupName $resourceGroupName -Name $nodeTypeName -OSUpgradeHistory | ConvertTo-Json